 Mathematics 20-3 builds on key concepts from Mathematics 10-3.
 Learning through problem solving is the key focus.
 Students develop and refine their own way of solving problems and show their work in a variety of ways.
-Students use mathematical vocabulary to explain how they solve problems and
+Students use mathematical vocabulary to explain how they solve problems and continue to acquire the mathematical processes of communication, making connections, mental mathematics, and visualization, and the use of technology as a tool.

-- Measurement: develop special sense through direct and indirect measurement

-- Geometry: develop special sense

-- Number: develop number sense and critical thinking skills

-- Algebra: develop algebraic reasoning

-- Statistics: develop statistical reasoning
+- · Measurement: develop special sense through direct and indirect measurement - · Geometry: develop special sense - Number: develop number sense and critical thinking skills - · Algebra: develop algebraic reasoning - · Statistics: develop statistical reasoning https://education.alberta.ca/mathematics-10-12/programs-of-study/everyone/math-10-12/